 Johannes M. Hedinger is a researcher, curator, artist, educator and author.
-He is the director of the Institute for Land and Environmental Art, of the Biennale Art Safiental and Alps Art Academy, co-founder of the artist collective Com&Com and Co-Author of NEXPLORER, a pilot project for the next national exhibition.
+He is the director of the Institute for Land and Environmental Art (ILEA), of the outdoor Biennale Art Safiental and the summer school Alps Art Academy, co-founder of the artist collective Com&Com, initiator of the BLOCH–project and Co-author of NEXPLORER, a pilot project for the next national exhibition.

-Hedinger studied fine arts at the Zurich University of the Arts (ZHdK) as well as the University of California Los Angeles, UCLA, obtained second degrees in Art history, Cultural studies, Film studies and German studies at the University of Zurich and at the Humboldt University of Berlin, as well as a postgraduate degree in Strategic marketing at the Berlin University of the Arts, and pursued doctoral studies at the University of Lausanne.
+Hedinger studied fine arts at the Zurich University of the Arts (ZHdK) as well as the University of California Los Angeles (UCLA), obtained second degrees in Art history, Cultural studies, Film studies and German studies at the University of Zurich and at the Humboldt University of Berlin, as well as a postgraduate degree in Communication in Social and Economic Context (GWK) at the Berlin University of the Arts (UdK), and pursued doctoral studies at the University of Lausanne.

 Research and mediation works include initiatives such as the Institute for Land and Environmental Art (since 2019), The New Artist (since 2016), Methods of Art (since 2014), What’s next? (since 2013), Urban Interventions (since 2012) and Cultural Hacking (since 2009).